sequoia-pgp/fast-forward/README.md

   right before doing the merge;
 * generate a merge commit log including the PR's details.

+### Merge commit log

+Though this action aims at replacing the lack of rebase and merge `--no-ff` on GitHub, the way the merge commit message will be generated can be selected via the `merge-commit-content` workflow setting.
+The setting offer similar choices as the GitHub's web UX for the **Allow merge commits** merge method.

+When merging a pull request, the action will generate a merge commit message according to the value of this `merge-commit-content` setting.

 ## Disabling Comments

 If you prefer to disable comments, you can set the `comment` input